Joe Gulla: Career

 REEL WOOD, a short play written by Gulla, had its World Premiere at the Hollywood Fringe Festival in June 2015.
 It was also selected by NYC's Village Playwrights to be performed in their "Re-Inventing Family" series commemorating Gay Pride.
 Gulla's play, Knock Off!, had its world premiere in Houston, TX at Theatre Southwest.
 Christmas Caroline had its World Premiere at Studio C Theatre, Hollywood, CA in November 2015.
 His play, Gayfever had its World Premiere at the Funky Little Theatre Company in March 2016.
 "Sleeping With The Fish" by Joe Gulla opened the Village Playwrights' "Gay Pride and Prejudice" series in June 2016.
 In June 2016, Gulla's play, Fall and Rise had its World Premiere at the Carrolwood Player's "One Act Weekend" in Tampa, Florida.
 Later that month, Gulla's Fall and Rise premiered at the 2016 Hollywood Fringe Festival.
 Fall and Rise was awarded "Best Play" in 2016 at the Acadia University Mini Fest in Nova Scotia, CN.

 Gulla was a contestant on the NBC adventure reality series Lost in 2001.
 The show followed three teams of two as they made their way from the Gobi Desert in Mongolia back to the United States.
 He played the role of "Frankie" in Off-Broadway's long-running hit, My Big Gay Italian Wedding.

 The Advocate named Gulla its "Anti-Bullying Hero" in 2012.

+In April 2025, Gulla published his memoir Last August: Love in the Time of Alzheimer's through Archway Publishing, an imprint of Simon & Schuster.
+The book chronicles his seven years as primary caregiver for his mother during her battle with Alzheimer's disease and hospice care.
+Gulla also narrated the audiobook edition, released through ACX and Audible.
+The memoir has been noted for its frank exploration of caregiving, grief, and family dynamics.